 Greenway Development: Aspen Ridge Neighbourhood: This project borders the Meewasin Northeast Swale adjacent to the Aspen Ridge Neighborhood.
 Work will be wrapped up in 2019.

 Meewasin Northeast Swale Master Plan: Click here to learn more.
-With funding provided by the City of Saskatoon, Meewasin will be initiating the initial phases of work within the swale.
-This will include trail development within the recreational zone north of Silverspring and fence installation adjacent to the Aspen Ridge Neighborhood.
-Work is now underway on this project.
+With funding provided by the City of Saskatoon, Meewasin will be continuing with the initial phases of work within the swale.
+This will include primary trail development on the north side of Fedoruk Road within the road right of way.
+Wildlife friendly fence installation is ongoing through 2019, with most sections now complete.